parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/for-family-and-carers.md

 While many carers are selfless in what they do, it is important to remember that you are also important.
 It is good to try to consider what your own needs are for your best health, self-care and support.
 The advice on airplanes to “put your own oxygen mask on first” is also true for carers.
 Your physical, medical and emotional needs are as important as those of the person with Parkinson’s.
 Doing what you can to look after yourself is essential to help you be in the best place to support them and yourself.

-Please see the _Finances_ page for information about financial support that may help you look after your own wellbeing too.
-Also, the _Complementary therapy_ pages for information of activities you may like to try for your wellbeing.
+Please see the <a href="/learn/living-with-parkinsons/practical-advice/finances" class="internal-link">_Finances_</a> page for information about financial support that may help you look after your own wellbeing too.
+Also, the <a href="/learn/treatments-and-therapies/complementary-therapies" class="internal-link">_Complementary Therapies_</a> pages for information of activities you may like to try for your wellbeing.

 ---